MARGIN: Uncovering Deep Neural Networks using Graph Signal Analysis: Introduction

-Instead, we introduce the MARGIN (\textbf{M}odel \textbf{A}nalysis and \textbf{R}easoning using \textbf{G}raph-based \textbf{In}terpretability) framework, which directly applies to a wide variety of interpretability tasks.
+Instead, we argue that many existing interpretability techniques solve a variant of essentially the same task -- understanding \emph{relative} changes in the model's prediction, where the changes are either \emph{global} in nature, i.e., across an entire distribution or \emph{local}, i.e., within a single sample.
+In this paper, we propose the MARGIN (\textbf{M}odel \textbf{A}nalysis and \textbf{R}easoning using \textbf{G}raph-based \textbf{In}terpretability) framework, which directly applies to a wide variety of interpretability tasks.
 MARGIN poses each task as an {\it hypothesis} test and derives a measure of {\it influence} that indicates which parts of the data/model maximally support (or contradict) the hypothesis.
 More specifically, for each task we construct a graph whose nodes represent entities of interest, and define a function on this graph that encodes a hypothesis.
-For example, if the task is to determine which labels need to be corrected in a dataset with corrupted labels, the domain is the set of samples, while the function can be local label agreement that measures how many neighbors have the same label as the current node.
-Using graph signal processing~\cite{shuman2013emerging,sandryhaila2013discrete} we then identify which samples are most important to describe the label agreement function, which turn out to be those with faulty labels as they introduce significant local variations in the function.
-Similarly, we can define other graphs and functions to address a number different tasks using the same procedure.
+For example, if the task is to determine which samples need to be reviewed in a dataset containing noisy labels, the domain is the set of samples, while the function can be local label agreement that measures how misaligned are the neighborhoods of the input samples (or their features) and their corresponding labels.
+Using graph signal processing~\citep{shuman2013emerging,sandryhaila2013discrete} one can then identify which nodes are essential to reconstructing the chosen function (hypothesis), which most likely will correspond to those with flipped labels.
+In order words, through a careful selection of graph construction strategies and hypothesis functions, this general procedure can be used to solve a wide-range of post-hoc interepretability tasks.

 This generic formulation, while extremely simple in its implementation, provides a powerful protocol to realize several meta-learning techniques, by allowing the user to incorporate rich semantic information, in a straightforward manner.
 In a nutshell, the proposed protocol is comprised of the following steps: (i) identifying the domain for interpretability (for e.g. intra-sample vs inter sample), (ii) constructing a neighborhood graph to model the domain, (for e.g. pixel space vs.\ latent space) (iii) defining an \textit{explanation function} at the nodes of the graph, (iv) performing graph signal analysis to estimate the \textit{influence} structure in the domain, and (v) creating interpretations based on the estimated influence structure.
 Figure \ref{fig:margin} illustrates the steps involved in MARGIN for \textit{a posteriori} interpretability.